What retail apocalypse? These 10 brands are proving physical stores still matter in 2022

-We could write essays about the beating that retail has suffered over the past decade (see: COVID-19-era bankruptcies, supply-chain throttling, the pre-pandemic mall-pocalypse), but not today!
-Right now, we’re here to focus on the positives—and lucky for us, there are plenty.
-Take Placer.ai’s list of top 10 retail brands to watch in 2022, for example:
+We could write essays about the beating that retail has suffered over the past decade (see: COVID-era bankruptcies, supply-chain throttling, the pre-pandemic mall-pocalypse), but not today!
+Right now, we’re here to focus on the positives—of which, lucky for us, there are plenty.
+For example, take this list of top 10 retail brands to watch in 2022, from Placer Labs, an analytics firm that tracks customer foot traffic for retailers, hospitality groups, and real estate companies:

 - Raising Cane’s Chicken Fingers